 Play from End (Pad 4, Pad 8) plays the part of the sample from the end point to the end of the sample.

-Use the Tune field to transpose the sample up or down from its original pitch.
+Use either of the Tune fields to transpose the sample up or down from its original pitch.